x-vin/covidcures/docs/src/allopathic.md

 ## 1. Zelenko Protocol: One of the earliest protocols, discovered by Dr. Vladimir "Zev" Zelenko

-**Also, allied protocol developed by Dr. George Fareed**, a Harvard-trained medical doctor with a distinguished career spanning half a century and **Brian Tyson, MD** (Family Medicine), with 14 years experience in ER and hospital medicine"
+**Also, allied protocol developed by Dr. George Fareed**, a Harvard-trained medical doctor with a distinguished career spanning half a century and **Brian Tyson, MD** (Family Medicine), with 14 years experience in ER and hospital medicine.

 ### Objective:
-Curative, especially found in effective in early stage treatment in high risk patients
+Curative, especially found in effective in early stage treatment in high risk patients.

 ### System:
-Repurposed allopathic
+Repurposed allopathic.

 ### Can be used alongside other allopathic treatments:
 As a thumb rule, allopathic treatment protocols can not be intermixed.